AlexHuang9511/logs/README.md

 Logs are stored in a separate logs/ folder, created on init.

-Logs are named based on run time where l_init() was called.
+Logs are named based on the system time when l_init() is called.

 To start, copy log.h into your project and put ```LOG_INIT``` at the top along with the #includes.